 Mount and Musket Battalion is a multi-player total conversion that accurately represent the time period around the end of the Napoleonic Wars (1812-1815).

 It has historical factions with accurate units and equipment, including different types of infantry, cavalry and even usable artillery.

-As usual, clicking on any of the images, will open a higher-res version of them.
 By the way, we have just created a new Discord Server!
 You can now talk to us directly about the game there.

 Flying Squirrel Entertainment

 Join the discussion of this blog here.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

 No files were found matching the criteria specified.
 We suggest you try the file list with no filter applied, to browse all available.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.